LLarean/img2etc2/README.md

-# IMG2ETC2
+# img2etc2

-A simple utility for adjusting the image size for correct compression in Unity3D
+A simple utility for adjusting image size to correct compression in Unity 3D.

 ## INSTALLATION